vs4dhak/RNN_Signal_Modeler/README.md

 # Recurrent Neural Network Signal Modeler
-A general purpose signal modeler built using the Tensorflow Recurrent Neural Network module
+A general purpose signal modeler built using the Tensorflow Recurrent Neural Network module.

 # Instructions
 1) Define the signal which you would like to model in data_generator.py on line 25